Interview with Ronald Davis

 AS: I think everything’s switched on.
 Yep.
 So, this is Andrew Sadler interviewing Ronald Davis on Tuesday the 29th of September 2015 for the Bomber Command Archive.
 Thank you for letting us interview you, Ronald.
 I’d like to start by asking you about your family and where you were born and when.

 RD: Yeah.
-I was born in the city of London on the 2nd of March 1922 which makes me ninety-three years and six months, and almost seven months, and my family lived in the East, East End of London.
+I was born in the City of London on the 2nd of March 1922 which makes me ninety-three years and six months, and almost seven months, and my family lived in the East, East End of London.
 After their marriage my parents first moved into a couple of rooms in New North Road, London, N1, but after my birth they moved into a flat in Bancroft Road, London, E1.
 I think it was number twenty-three, no, number thirty-one, and my grandmother, who was widowed at forty years of age with eight children, lived in number twenty-three.
 And they were very, very difficult times.
 Things progressed, and at 1940 because of conditions – before that in 1929, my parents moved from Bancroft Road to Clarkson Street which is in Bethnal Green.
 It was a bit downmarket to where we were, but it was a whole house and there were four children and my parents who lived there.
 My mother and father had been born in England.
 My father was a, he called himself a machiner [emphasis on ‘er’] but they call themselves machinists [emphasis on ‘ists’] these days, in the, in the ladies fashions.
-My mother, had been a secretary to the chairman manager of the Palladium Theatre in London, and saw every show that was ever on from 1918 to when I was born, and she knew most of the theatrical people, or entertainment people.
-But she was very well educated, these days she would have been good enough to go on to university, but her parents who were foreign didn’t, didn’t know of any such things.
-I left school age fourteen and went to work as a solicitors clark in the city, Great Winchester Street, where my pay was fifteen shillings per week.
+My mother, had been a secretary to the chairman manager of the Palladium Theatre in London, and saw every show that was ever on from 1918 to to when I was born, and she knew most of the theatrical people, or entertainment people.
+But she was very well educated, these days she would have been good enough to have gone to university, but her parents who were foreign didn’t, didn’t know of any such things.
+I left school age fourteen and went to work as a solicitors clerk in the city, Great Winchester Street, where my pay was fifteen shillings per week.
 And after nine months I was told that I’d better start looking for another job, not because I wasn’t any good but because they would have to give me a rise in three months, but they could get another little boy in for fifteen shillings to do my job.
-So I transferred to a junior clark, by that time I knew [laughs] my way around the office about all, but I became a junior clark in a solicitors office in Chancery Lane, London WC2, which was the centre of the legal world, very close to the law courts.
-And there I learnt a lot in a very short time because at the beginning of war business was so bad my boss had to take a job in the high court as some sort of assistant – I never knew what he did because he never told me that he took the job, I just found out by chance.
-He, I think he was ashamed to tell me that he – so basically he left me running this office aged eighteen or seventeen to eighteen years and I learnt a lot in that time.
+So I transferred to a junior clerk by that time I knew [laughs] my way around the office about all, but I became a junior clerk at a solicitors office in Chancery Lane, London WC2, which was the centre of the legal world, very close to the law courts.
+And there I learnt a lot in a very short time because at the beginning of war business was so bad my boss had to take a job in the High Court as some sort of assistant – I never knew what he did because he never told me that he took the job, I just found out by chance.
+He, I think he was ashamed to tell me that he – so basically he left me running this office aged eighteen or seventeen to eighteen years and I learnt a lot at that time.
 In nineteen, the end of 1940 when I was eighteen, I told my dad that wanted to go into the Air Force, I had no wish to go into the army, I’d great interest in aeroplanes at that time, and whilst my dad told me I was an idiot for volunteering for anything, he understood exactly what I wanted to do and I had his blessing.
 And at eighteen I went up to Whitehall, and, recruiting office, and was eventually sent to Carding, Cardington for assessment.

 AS: Can I ask, was your father involved in the first war?

 RD: My father was [emphasis] involved in the first war.
-He, he was the son of immigrants and as a result there was a doubt about the loyalty at the time, so he wasn’t allowed to go into any of the services, but he volunteered to go in as a steward at an officers mess in RAF, sorry, RFC, Royal Flying Core Netheravon in Somerset, I think it’s Somerset, but down, that part of the world –
+He, he was the son of immigrants and as a result there was a doubt about the loyalty at the time, so he wasn’t allowed to go into any of the services, but he volunteered to go in as a steward at an officers mess in RAF, sorry, RFC, Royal Flying Corps Netheravon in Somerset, I think it’s Somerset, but down, that part of the world –

 AS: And your father had come from Russia?